Resxt/Plutonium-IW5-Scripts/mapvote/README.md

 - You can configure how much maps and modes you want on screen
 - It will automatically adapt the amount of elements to display if you don't choose a fixed amount of maps/modes to show
 - It has separate map and mode choices
+- It supports custom maps
+- It supports custom display names for maps
 - It supports custom DSR
-- It supports custom maps
 - It supports custom gamemode names
 - It rotates a random map from the list when there are no votes for maps.
 Same applies for modes too
 - Controllers are fully supported and work out of the box